Reading Festival 2021 starts Friday 27th August and ends on Sunday 29th August alongside Leeds Festival

 The annual attendance is between 90,000 and 105,000.

-This year the festival takes place from 28th to 30th August with Liam Gallagher confirmed as headliner.
+This year the festival takes place from 27th to 29th August with Liam Gallagher tipped as headliner.
 Weekend and day tickets are on sale now and expected to sell out in advance.
 The Festival brings fans artists from hip hop, dance, alternative, indie, punk and metal.

 Reading Festival is a monster draw for young people leaving school and wanting to have a last blow out before heading to college or uni but it also holds a longstanding local fanbase of people who go every year.
 Last year’s headliners included Foo Fighters, Post Malone and Twenty-One Pilots.
 Past iconic performances include Nirvana’s 1992 slot, Smashing Pumpkins 2007 show and The Prodigy’s 2009 show.